 How do you store celtuce stems?

-We harvested far more celtuce stems than we could possibly eat, so long-term storage was necessary.
-We cut the stems into 5″ chunks and left the fibrous outer layer on.
-Let us repeat that: do not peel your stems before storing or you’ll decrease the storage life.
+When storing celtuce in your fridge, leave the fibrous outer layer on.
+Let us repeat that: do not peel your celtuce stems before storing or you’ll decrease the storage life.

 Placed in a ziplock bag in your fridge’s veggie drawer, celtuce will last for at least a month.
-(Ours is still in great shape after ~3 weeks of storage.)
+(In the picture below, ours is still in good shape after ~3 weeks of storage.)

 How to grow celtuce

-We grew a nice patch of celtuce this spring and found it to be a very low-maintenance plant.
-If you’ve grown regular lettuce before, you’ll find celtuce quite easy to grow.
+We’ve found celtuce to be a very low-maintenance cool weather plant in our moderate Zone 7b climate.
+If you’ve grown regular lettuce before, you’ll probably find celtuce quite easy to grow.

 Celtuce days to maturity